vindastar/Android_HCE_Emulate_A_CreditCard/README.md

 **Talk to your Credit Card**: https://medium.com/@androidcrypto/talk-to-your-credit-card-part-1-select-ppse-paypass-payment-system-environment-674bbc9745eb

+The final app is available on GitHub for self compiling (recommended) or you can download the final app (subfolder debug-release) of part 7 here: https://github.com/AndroidCrypto/TalkToYourCreditCardPart7

+It is recommended to use this app for your first steps as this is an EMV/Credit Card Reader application that is acting like a real POS terminal.
+Of course - if you should have an own POS terminal feel free to use the app.
+But please be aware: the final app won't allow to make payments as a lot of steps are missing.
+It is unpredictable how a business terminal act's on my emulated Credit Card.

 ## These are the steps to create a HCE Credit Card emulator

 ### 1 Setup an activity with just a MainActivity class